sourcebots/docs/README.md

 - [Hugo](https://gohugo.io) (>=0.30)
 - [NodeJS](https://nodejs.org/) (>=6) (required for tests only)

+## Style notes

+Since our pages can almost all be accessed both with and without a trailing slash, we prefer all our links to be root-relative (i.e: `/foo/bar`) rather than parent-relative (i.e: `../bar`).

 ## Local Setup
 1. `npm install`
 2. `git submodule update --init`